Coronavirus advice for people receiving or beginning cancer treatment

 These discussions will only impact a minority of cancer patients, and if they are relevant to you your doctor will discuss these in detail with you so that you can arrive at the best decision for your circumstances together.

-High-quality healthcare for all types of patients is still a priority for our health system and is being delivered, albeit under challenging circumstances.
 Ireland has world-class specialists and expertise across the whole range of cancer care areas, and our doctors and nurses continue to link in with national and international experts to give the best care possible.

 Moving of treatment clinic within your hospital